hbprosper/INFN-SOS/README.md

 https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html

-I recommend installing miniconda3, which comes pre-packaged with Python 3.
+I recommend a __Regular installation__ of miniconda3, which comes pre-packaged with Python 3.

 In principle, software release systems such as Anaconda (__conda__ for short) make it possible to have several separate self-consistent named *environments* on a single machine, say your laptop.
 For example, you may need to use Python 3.8.x sometimes and Python 3.11.x at other times.
 If you install software without using *environments* there is the very real danger that the software on your laptop will become inconsistent.
 Anaconda (and its lightweight companion miniconda) provide a way to create a consistent software *environments* But, like all software, Anaconda is far from perfect and problems do sometimes arise!

 After installing miniconda3, It is a good idea to update conda before doing anything else using the command
 ```bash